Mistralys/x4-game-notes/README.md

 ## Editing blueprints

-The following is a full list of blueprint macros / codes that I collected online, as well as through my own savegames.
-They go below the `<blueprints>` tag in the file (there is only one, so it's straightforward to find).
+The following is a full list of blueprints that I extracted directly from the game files using my [x4-core][] tool.
+They go below the `<blueprints>` tag in the XML structure (there is only one, so it's straightforward to find).

-The full categorized list of blueprints can be found in the [blueprint-ids.xml][] file, ready to copy and paste.
+See the file [blueprint-ids.xml][] for a full list of blueprints ready to copy and paste.

-The really cool thing is that it is even possible to make the Astrid and the Erlking buildable at player stations by adding their blueprints (for the Erlking, see [Getting the Erlking][]).
+> The really cool thing is that it is even possible to make the Astrid and the Erlking
+> buildable at player stations by adding their blueprints (for the Erlking, see [Getting the Erlking][]).

 ## Player inventory